 WARREN THE 13TH AND THE 13-YEAR CURSE by Tania del Rio, illus by Will Staehle (Quirk Books, October 15, 2019).
 Middle Grade.
 At the end of the second book in the Warren the 13th series, the Warren Hotel had transformed into a giant ship and set sail for the open seas!
 When Warren the 13th and the 13-Year Curse opens, Warren is adjusting to the demands of running a floating hotel and is planning his 13th birthday party when disaster strikes–the hotel is shipwrecked on a strange island.
 To make things worse, his octopus-like friend Sketchy is kidnapped by a traveling circus!
 Warren and his friends must solve a series of riddles to find the next location of the circus and rescue their friend before it’s too late.
 Along the way, they meet a delightful new cast of characters, including elderly pirates, a sea witch, a talking clam, and a giant sea monster.
 As Warren pursues Sketchy’s kidnappers, he will learn the truth of his friend’s mysterious origins–as well as one final secret of the Warren Hotel.

-FRY BREAD: A Native American Family Tradition by Kevin Noble Maillard, illus. by Juana Martinez-Neal (Roaring Brook Press, October 22, 2019).
+FRY BREAD: A Native American Family Story by Kevin Noble Maillard, illus. by Juana Martinez-Neal (Roaring Brook Press, October 22, 2019).
 Picture Book.
 Told in verse, the book explores the culture and history surrounding this Native staple, and how it brings together family and community through love and tradition.